 2. Choose the right tech stack

 Giving your support team the right tools and resources ensures maximum efficiency and productivity.
 What do we recommend for the optimal SaaS customer support tech stack?
-A customer relationship management system (CRM) to store data, a knowledge base to serve as a repository for all product knowledge, and a virtual agent to automate and optimize aspects of your customer support.
+A customer relationship management system (CRM) to store data, a knowledge base to serve as a repository for all product knowledge, and an AI-powered platform or a virtual agent to automate and optimize aspects of your customer support.

 Centralize your customer data with a CRM